diego-benito-j/new_repo/README.md

 You should be wary of syntax - you ~~may~~ will have missed something.

+# Time to practice

+Given this rudimentary introduction into C / C++ concepts relating to memory, and a brief introduction into the error messages themselves, try to complete the following Jutge problems and

 [^1]: If you use an import statement within the main section of your program, it will be available for the entire program like when you write `import os` at the beginning of the file.
 You can technically import within functions, so that there is a local scope to the imported functions.